tugend/github.tugend.io/pages/_posts/2021-09-23-openapi-1-endpoint-versioning.md

-If on the other hand, you're working on an API that often has breaking changes across multiple endpoints and your consumers rarely update their use, you might want to consider clearly seperating your API by doing API versioning instead.
+If on the other hand, you're working on an API that often has breaking changes across multiple endpoints and your consumers rarely update their use, you might want to consider clearly separating your API by doing API versioning instead.
 This becomes even more relevant if you need to maintain documentation for the different versions!